 But if the SDF, for various reasons, does not have the will or the resources to reveal the fate of thousands of detainees, then independent human rights organisations should be at least allowed to investigate what happened to our missing beloved ones.

-- Haid Haid is a Syrian columnist and researcher and a Chatham House Associate Fellow.
-Focus: Security policy, conflict resolution, Kurds and Islamist movements.
+- Haid Haid is a Syrian columnist and research fellow at ICSR, Chatham House and Atlantic Council.
+His research topics include: Security policy, conflict resolution, Kurds and Islamist movements.
 He tweets @HaidHaid22.